darioems/lightbulb/tools/aws_lab_setup/README.md

   - [Accessing student documentation and slides](#Accessing-student-documentation-and-slides)
 - [AWS Teardown](#aws-teardown)

+# Requirements

+This provisioner  must be run with Ansible Engine v2.4.2 or higher.

 # AWS Setup
 The `provision_lab.yml` playbook creates instances, configures them for password authentication, creates an inventory file for each user with their IPs and credentials.
 An instructor inventory file is also created in the current directory which will let the instructor access the nodes of any student by simply targeting the username as a host group.
 The lab is created in `us-east-1` by default.
 Currently only works with `us-east-1`, `us-west-1`, `eu-west-1`, `ap-southeast-1`, `ap-southeast-2`, `ap-south-1` and `ap-northeast-1`.

-**NOTE**: Because of [a bug introduced in Ansible v2.2.1](https://github.com/ansible/lightbulb/issues/112) you will need to run this provisioner with v2.3.2 or higher.

 ## Email Options
 This provisioner by default will send email to participants/students containing information about their lab environment including IPs and credentials.
 This configuration requires that each participant register for the workshop using their full name and email address.
 Alternatively, you can use generic accounts for workshops.
 This method offers the advantage of enabling the facilitator to handle "walk-ins" and is a simpler method overall in terms of collecting participant information.